Fiori-Tracker/fiori-tracker.github.io/docs/customer-reference-preparation.md

         - Focus on performance improvements post-migration
         - Streamlining apps for faster deployment

 ???
 "4.
-A project member who can provide a testimonial on planned use cases."
+Designated project representative for testimonial & photo"

     === "Details"

-        We need the first and last name, role in the SAP S/4HANA project, and the contents of the testimonial.
-We can provide a prompt to make it super easy.
+        To proceed, we require:

+        - Full name (first and last)
+        - Their position in the SAP S/4HANA project
+        - Written testimonial (a guided prompt can be supplied for convenience)
+        - A photograph of the project representative who provided the testimonial, taken in a its company-branded environment

     === "Example"